No Par Value: Everything You Need to Know

 Keep in mind, however, that a stock's par value represents a binding contract between the shareholder and the company.
 If the business can't meet its financial obligations, creditors can require shareholders to pay the difference.

 If your company needs help issuing no-par value stock, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.